My IRB Nightmare

 [Epistemic status: Pieced together from memory years after the event.
 I may have mis-remembered some things or gotten them in the wrong order.
 Aside from that – and the obvious jokes – this is all true.
-I’m being deliberately vague in places because I don’t want to get anyone specific in trouble without being able to prove anything.]
+I’m being deliberately vague in places because I don’t want to condemn anything specific without being able to prove anything.]

 September 2014